sedanonpc/agentdd/POINTS_TRANSACTIONS_README.md

 import {
   deductBetPoints,
   awardBetWinPoints,
-  awardBetPlacementBonus,
+  awardBetAcceptanceBonus,
   awardBetWinBonus
 } from '../services/pointsService';

-// When user places a bet
-const success = await deductBetPoints(userId, betAmount, betId);
+// When user places a bet (no bonus awarded) const success = await deductBetPoints(userId, betAmount, betId);

-if (success) {
+// When another user accepts a bet (bonus awarded to both users) if (betAccepted) {
-  // Optionally award placement bonus await awardBetPlacementBonus(userId, betId, matchId);
+  await awardBetAcceptanceBonus(bettorUserId, acceptorUserId, betId, matchId);
 }

 // When user wins a bet